mimitshari/Hospital-Management-System/README.md

-🏥 Hospital Database Management System (DBMS)
+🏥 Hospital Database Management System

 📌 Introduction

 Hospitals and healthcare facilities generate and manage a vast amount of data — from patient records and staff details to prescriptions and registrations.
 Managing this data manually is prone to inefficiencies, errors, and delays, especially in critical care scenarios.